-We then sprinkle a generous dusting of a high quality organic fertilizer at a rate of 1.5 lbs/10 linear feet (0.68 kilos/3 meters) which, for us, is 10.5 lbs per 70 foot long (4.76 kilos per 21.3 meter) row.
+We then sprinkle a generous dusting of a high-quality organic fertilizer at a rate of 1.5 lbs per 10 linear feet (0.68 kilos/3 meters) which, for us, is 10.5 lbs per 70-foot-long (4.76 kilos per 21.3 meter) row.

-One 50 lb (22.6 kilo) bag covers about five of our 4′ x 70′ (1.2 m x 21.3 m) long growing beds.
+One 50 lb (22.6 kilo) bag covers about five of our 4- by 70-foot (1.2 m x 21.3 m) growing beds.

-For beds that aren’t covered in landscape fabric, we mulch new plantings with straw, shredded leaves or grass clippings to help retain moisture and suppress weeds.
-Once plants are in and growing we feed them with a weekly application of compost tea.
+For beds that aren’t covered in landscape fabric, we mulch new plantings with straw, shredded leaves, or grass clippings to help retain moisture and suppress weeds.
+Once plants are in and growing, we feed them with a weekly application of compost tea.

-While the process is labor intensive, it has greatly increased the health of our plants on the farm, in turn upping our flower production across the board and decreasing insect and disease pressure.
+While the process is labor-intensive, it has greatly increased the health of our plants on the farm, in turn upping our flower production across the board, and decreasing insect and disease pressure.

 From day one we’ve only used natural ingredients in our gardens and on the farm.
 I don’t want to expose myself, our staff, visitors, or the creatures that live here to toxic chemicals.

-Below little Jasper is spraying an early crop of spring flowers with compost tea, a safe and effective natural disease preventative.
+The photo below shows Jasper, when he was little, spraying an early crop of spring flowers with compost tea, a safe and effective natural disease preventative.

-If you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.

-Originally published in 2016; updated in 2019.
+Originally published in 2016; updated in 2020.